wuchangming/web-storage-cache/README.md

   // Replace the key's data item in cache, success only when the key's data item is exists in cache. wsCache.update('username', 'new wqteam', 1000);

-  // Return previous value.
-  // Useful for getting a diff between versions of value, or getting back to a valid state after an error occurs. wsCache.previous('username');

 ```
 # API